 Though the house was previously occupied, the interior layout was disjointed and the rooms were dated.
-Our client had a defined vision for the house and wanted to expand the interior footprint and incorporate the attached livestock barn areas shown on the far left of the top photo above within the new interior.
+My client had a defined vision for the house and wanted to expand the interior footprint and incorporate the attached livestock barn areas (shown on the far left of the top photo above) within the new interior.
 With this extra space, Lafourcade proposed changing the location of the entry and reversing the existing stairway to improve the flow of the house.
-The photo above shows the stair before the renovation.

-I suggested squeezing in elements like an informal powder bath on the back stair landing for easy access from the Kitchen and Family Room.
-Breaking through the wall – the beginnings of the bath.
+I suggested squeezing in familiar American elements like an informal powder bath on the back stair landing for easy access from the Kitchen and Family Room.
+The photo above shows us breaking through the wall and the beginnings of the bath.

 Watching the French construction teams at work was fascinating.
-The thick stonewalls were knocked away and carefully rebuilt amongst metal supports.
+The thick stone walls were knocked away and carefully rebuilt amongst metal supports.

 The classic style Provençal iron railing was built and welded on site.

-Jobsite visits were always fun.
+Job site visits were always fun!
 One time a truck pulled up with a variety of antique stone sinks for us to choose from for the Powder Bath.

 Lafourcade’s team would have antique doors and cabinets delivered to the site for us to choose from for built-ins.
 For example, the Formal Powder Room and the Mudroom slatted cabinets are old doors we chose and they fitted to the space.
-Above are the Formal Powder doors before and after installation.